×

 • Your account will switch back to the Free tier, which comes with ads, shuffle-only playback, and lower audio quality.

-Thanks to its 35X batch conversion speed, you can quickly download DRM-free Spotify music and save Spotify songs forever on a computer or any device as preferred.
+Thanks to its 35X batch conversion speed, you can quickly download and save Spotify songs forever on a computer or any device as preferred.
 Better yet, Spotify downloads will retain full metadata, and you can also set their output folders and naming conventions within the software for quick and easy organization.

 TuneFab Spotify Music Converter: Keep Spotify Downloads Permanent